pertusa/programming2/introduction/introduction.md

 * The user can touch a bird in flight to make special actions depending on the bird's type.
 * etc...

 As you can see, the list of requirements can be very long.
-In the assignments of Programming 2 (P2) we will give you the list of requirements in a clear manner to avoid doubts about what the program should do and how the user should interact with it.
+In the assignments of Programming 2 (P2) we will clearly provide the list of requirements to avoid questions about what the program should do and how the user could interact with it.

 ### 2. Algorithm design

-Once we know the requirements, we have to think about ** how ** are we going to implement our program.
+Once we know the requirements, we have to think about **how** are we going to implement our program.
 This is done in the design phase, and includes detecting the necessary data types, deciding the functions that we need and developing a program flow.

 The design stage is very important, and it can be done on paper.
-For this, it is advisable to first think about what data do we have (in the previous example, birds, pigs, objects, levels, background landscapes) and what are we going to do with them (launchBird, impactWithPig, touchBird, etc.) to obtain the functions.
+For this, first it is advisable to think about what **data** do we have (in the previous example, birds, pigs, objects, levels, background would be structs and/or classes if the program is object-oriented).
+Also, we need to think about what are we going to do with them (launchBird, impactWithPig, touchBird, etc., which will be our  **functions** or methods in object-oriented programming).

-In the case of programs with a graphical interface (for example, smartphone apps), we can perform the design using a programming environment for adding screens, buttons, views, etc. In the case of a program without graphics (as in this subject), the design is limited to creating the types of data needed and the necessary functions to work with them.
+In the case of programs with a graphical interface (for example, an smartphone app), we can perform the design using a programming environment (also known as IDE) for adding screens, buttons, views, etc. In the case of a program without graphics (as in this subject), the design is limited to creating the types of data needed and the necessary functions to work with them.

 In theory, with a good design we can already implement the code, and it is not necessary to redesign the program.
-In reality, for complicated programs it is likely that, although the initial design will be good, we need to redo some parts.
+In reality, for complicated programs it is likely that, although the initial design is good, we need to redo some parts.
 For example, we could make a smartphone app and realize that a button is not as adequate in a certain location as we thought, and this may force us to change the design.
 Anyway, it is clear that if we make a good initial design it will be easier to continue with the following phases, so it is advisable to dedicate time to think this stage properly.

 ### 3. Writing the code

-Once we are clear about how we are going to make the program, we can proceed to ** write its source code ** using a text editor, or alternatively an integrated development environment (IDE, _Integrated Development Environment_).
+Once we are clear about how we are going to make the program, we can proceed to **write its source code** using a text editor, or alternatively an integrated development environment (IDE, _Integrated Development Environment_).

 It is very important not to write too much code (for example more than 50 lines) at once.
 Instead, you should  write a few lines of code (or a function), and then compile it.
 After fixing the compilation errors and testing that the code fragment does what is expected, we can continue writing.